Friday, April 29, 2016

 Just a few colourful photos to keep you entertained.

-New camera has a HRD Paint program.
-Fun to fool around with - hope you enjoy!
+The new camera has an HRD Paint program.
+It's fun to fool around with.
+I hope you enjoy!

 Painter jazzing up house on Juarez